Bison 2 Swindon Wildcats 1 (shoot out)

 Next up was Bebris.
 His shot flew high over the bar and would have reached the moon had the plexi not stopped it.
 Then Josh Smith had his shot saved, which left it all down to Cats’ player coach Nell, a deadly marksman if ever there was one.
 He had to score.
 Once again the Bespectacled Youth descended into a state of funereal pessimism.
 “He’ll score,” said he.
 But he was wrong.
 Nell’s attempt to find the top corner of the net failed as Skinns threw out a gloved hand, like a frog with a long sticky tongue going for a fly, and deflected the puck away.
 The noise which greeted the goal might have led you to believe that Krakatoa had erupted again (see footnote).
 Game over.
 Bison win.

-Top Bananas were the Cats’ Marr (who else could it have been?) and Malinik for Bison.
+Top Bananas were elected.
+Bebris for the Cats and Sutton for Bison.